MoazElshiekh/Heart-Attack-Prediction-Logistic-Regression-/README.md

 - This analysis helps in understanding the composition of the dataset based on various categorical features.

 ---
-Certainly!
-Here are Steps 4, 5, and 6:

----

 ## Step 4: Data Consistency Checks